ULJ-Yale/qunex/README.md

 Change log
 ----------

+* 0.62.0  Documentation rework.
+* 0.61.23 hcp_bold_unwarpdir support for HCPYA.
+* 0.61.22 Outgoing command call is not printed if there is an error earlier in execution.
 * 0.61.21 Added correction of invalid movement regressor files upon mapHCPData.
 * 0.61.20 Fixed a bug in MSMAll error reporting.
 * 0.61.19 Improved HCPYA dataset support by ensuring the import of SE-FM and FM images.